pgnikolov/QRWaver/README.md

 - Persistence to Cloudflare R2 (SVG/PNG/JPG)
 - Short links for scans at `/s/<slug>` with analytics
   - Totals and daily series
+  - Unique scans by IP (all‑time) and per‑day unique series
   - Breakdowns by country, device type, browser
   - UTM attribution (source/medium/campaign/term/content)
   - Optional geo enrichment via IPinfo when `IPINFO_TOKEN` is set